×

 Overdraft protection

 Many banks encourage customers to sign up for overdraft protection to protect against overdrawing funds.
-While the service can be useful, it’s technically considered a line of credit.
+While the service can be helpful, it’s technically considered a line of credit.
 As such, applying for overdraft protection can temporarily lower your credit score.

 What to do after closing a bank account